curedao/curedao-wiki/dfda.md

 ---

 ## Mandate
-Maximimize average healthy human lifespan by identifying  discovering and disemminating the effects of every food, additive, supplement, and medical intervention while minimizing costs to consumers.
+Maximize average healthy human lifespan by identifying  discovering and disseminating the effects of every food, additive, supplement, and medical intervention while minimizing costs to consumers.

 ![dfda-overview-purple.png](/dfda-overview-purple.png)